sanoisaboy/gin_hw/README.md

 # Grades Inquiries System for teacher
-Grades Inquiries System for teacher is a backend system for teacher to register students grades
+Grades Inquiries System for teacher is a backend system for teacher base on Gin to register students grades.

+It provides five kind of method to controll the student grades,respectivelyare ListStudent, GetStudent, CreateStudent, UpdateStudent, DeleteStudent.

 ## Quick start